jevonlongdell/dieke/README.rst

 * Reads Crosswhite Fortran datafiles into python code.

-* Still very much work in progress.
+* Still work in progress.
 Treat results with caution.